kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 (Did you even notice that it is not Java but TypeScript?)

-Now we see the problem that arises from dependency injection, and this is not all of it.
-Sometimes we want singleton instances, sometimes per-request instances, and so on.
+Now we encounter the problems that can arise from dependency injection, and this isn’t all of it.
+Sometimes we want singleton instances, other times per-request instances, and so on.

-This does not mean we should give up on dependency injection.
-It solves one important problem - making code reusable by parameterizing it.
-In the example above, we don't want to tightly couple `ReportingService` to a specific `AnalyticsService` or logging because in another place, we might want to use different implementations.
-Maybe you'll never need more than one instance of `UserService`, for example, but still, you'd like to easily replace parts of it when business needs require it.
-Also, at some point, you might want to reuse parts of `UserService` or some other service, and you thought you'd never going to need this, but as it turns out, that would be the most desirable way to implement some new request from the client.
+This doesn’t mean we should abandon dependency injection.
+It addresses an important issue: making code reusable by parameterizing it.
+In the example above, we don’t want to tightly couple `ReportingService` to a specific `AnalyticsService` or logging implementation because, in other contexts, we might want to use different implementations.
+You might never need more than one instance of `UserService`, for example, but you still want the flexibility to replace parts of it when business needs change.
+Additionally, there may come a time when you want to reuse parts of `UserService` or some other service, even if you initially thought that wouldn't be necessary.

-You might think - OK, I need `UserProfileService` as a dependency, and I'll never want another user profile service, and even if I do, I'll just change that one line in my WebApp constructor where I instantiate the `UserProfileService`.
-This way of thinking has a few problems.
+You might think, "OK, I need `UserProfileService` as a dependency, and I'll never want another user profile service.
+Even if I do, I'll just change that one line in my WebApp constructor where I instantiate the `UserProfileService`."
+However, this way of thinking has a few problems:

-  * We are usually wrong with such assumptions.
+* We are often mistaken in such assumptions.

-  * Often, with such an approach, people tend to write code inside (in this example) `WebApp` so that it depends on the specifics of the current implementation of `UserProfileService`, rather than the interface.
-So, using dependency injection can prevent development from going in the right direction.
-Dependency injection can protect the codebase, if not from you, who are aware of the problem, then from your colleagues, who see that you're depending on a specific implementation instantiated in the constructor and automatically assume the wrong things (namely that that can use methods or other specifics of the implementation, rather then interface).
+* With this approach, developers tend to write code inside the `WebApp` that depends on the specifics of the current implementation of `UserProfileService`, rather than the interface.
+Dependency injection can prevent development from going in the wrong direction.
+It can protect the codebase from colleagues who may mistakenly assume they can use methods or other specifics of the implementation instantiated in the constructor, just because you have used concrete implementation in the constructor.

-  * We're pushing the development in the wrong direction.
-If this becomes the norm, only when people are highly aware of the dependency injection pattern and the dependency inversion principle will they refactor it properly when the need to reuse parts of the code arises.
-Otherwise, the code might not even be refactored at all and may be duplicated instead.
+* This can push development in the wrong direction.
+If this becomes the norm, only those who are highly aware of the dependency injection pattern and the dependency inversion principle will refactor the code properly when the need for reuse arises.
+Otherwise, the code might not be refactored at all and could end up duplicated.

-  * Without a "dependency injection culture" people may not even tend to extract parts of the logic into separate units of code (classes).
-They might consciously or unconsciously think, "What is the purpose of extracting it to another class if we're going to instantiate it right here in the constructor?
-Wouldn't it be easier to just write that code right here in this class?"
-So what we end up with is a hopelessly tightly coupled mix of responsibilities.
+* Without a "dependency injection culture," people may hesitate to extract parts of the logic into separate units of code (classes).
+They might consciously or unconsciously think, "What’s the point of extracting it to another class if we’re just going to instantiate it right here in the constructor?
+Wouldn’t it be easier to write that code directly in this class?"
+This leads to a tightly coupled mix of responsibilities.

-  * We don't always need to know how to get an instance of a dependency.
-For example, when we write code for the `WebApp` constructor, we don't need to know how to get an instance of `UserProfileService`.
-It will be passed to us through the constructor, so we delegate responsibility for obtaining an instance of `UserProfileService` to other parts of the code.
-Additionally, in some cases, it also enables us to easily switch between singleton instances to per-request instances (in the case of backend software) or instances with different lifespans.
+* We don’t always need to know how to obtain an instance of a dependency.
+For instance, when writing code for the `WebApp` constructor, we don’t need to know how to get an instance of `UserProfileService`; it will be provided through the constructor.
+This allows us to delegate the responsibility for obtaining an instance of `UserProfileService` to other parts of the code.
+Moreover, in some cases, it enables easy switching between singleton instances and per-request instances (in the case of backend software) or instances with different lifespans.

 Even if you don't want to think about architecture, but you would like to have a good one, as a general rule of thumb, just pass things as dependencies to the constructor whenever you can.
 You will deal with instantiation later, somehow.